 Not only does your shaking add a little flair to your personal image, but it is a great workout for your arms.

-For some people it is a cost or use issue.
-Do you want to spend $20-50 on another tool that you may or may not use?
-If this is your last hesitation against the cocktail shaker, give a cheap shaker a try and see if you like the difference in your drinks and if it does fit your lifestyle.
+For some people, it is a cost or use issue.
+Do you want to spend $20 to $50 on another tool that you may or may not use?
+If this is your last hesitation, give a cheap shaker a try to see if you like the difference in your drinks and if it really does fit your lifestyle.

 You will often find low-priced plastic cocktail shakers in liquor stores.
 These are not recommended for long-term use, but they are an inexpensive way to test out a shaker.
 Alternatively, if you have one around, try shaking drinks in a Mason jar (if you're careful, the lid can be used as a strainer to hold back the ice).
 You can always upgrade to a good cocktail shaker later if you get hooked on the shake.